iLib-js/ilib-mono-webos/CONTRIBUTING.md

 git checkout -b feature/my-new-feature
 ```
 #### 2. Make Changes and Commit
-make the necessary code changes or fixes.
+Make the necessary code changes or fixes.
 After editing the files, you need to commit the changes.

 #### 3. Push Changes to GitHub
 Use `git push` to push commits made on your local branch to a remote repository.